Rxbrooks15/Gang_Territory_Honors_Thesis/README.md

 (2007–2024)(excluding the year 2013).
 The intensity function reflects the estimated risk of shootings, with higher concentrations near the South and West Sides.
 With gang boundaries used as a covariate in the IPPP model, these regions are in line with prevalent intersecting gang terrritories and experience the greatest likely hood of school gun violence cases.

+A promising direction for future research includes: uncovering how specific aspects of gang activity internally (eg. gun distribution, drug trafficking, and initiation) escalate the likelihood of violence; identifying the most effective methods for determining whether gang presence typically precedes school gun violence; and analyzing what proportion of school gun violence cases are more attributable to gang dynamics versus broader gun-related issues."
 ---------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------